A single page, within the 88-pages of

 The PLI Employees Reunion Scrapbook was made by

 Charles Heseltine.
-He worked with the PLI Reunion
+He worked with Oscar Adkins, leader

-Scrapbook to his friend and electric railway history colleague,
+Heseltine gave the Scrapbook to his friend and electric railway

-O. R. Cummings.
-O. R. Cummings, is the well-known and
+history colleague, O. R. Cummings.
+O. R. Cummings, is the

-prolific publisher of dozens of books on the histories of
+well-known and prolific publisher of dozens of books on the

-various electric railway companies.
-O. R. passed the
+histories of various electric railway companies.
+O. R. passed

 As you looked at the above photo of the PLI Employees' Reunion Scrapbook, you may have noticed that the photo of the open scrapbook was each labeled at the bottom with the word; BEFORE